 The cathodoluminescence collection mirrors

-The CL collection mirrors are manufactured to a precise mathematical form and are ellipsoidal in shape.
-Ellipses are defined mathematical shapes with two focal points: one focal point is at the sample region of interest and the other at the optical fiber facet.
-The alignment of the two mirrors ensures the focus of each is co-aligned to be at the sample's region of interest.
-The light emitted from the focal point of the mirror on the specimen is coupled very efficiently into the optical fibers.
+The CL collection mirrors are manufactured to a precise mathematical form and are ellipsoidal.
+Ellipses are defined mathematical shapes with two focal points: one at the sample region of interest and the other at the optical fiber facet.
+The alignment of the two mirrors ensures each focus is co-aligned to be at the sample's region of interest.
+The light emitted from the mirror's focal point on the specimen is coupled very efficiently into the optical fibers.

-You cannot adjust the CL collection mirrors to optimize the position at which light is collected efficiently from a sample because it degrades the coupling of light to the optical fibers.
-The only way to achieve this is by moving the specimen grid within the specimen cradle such that the region of interest coincides with the region from which CL is collected efficiently.
-An optical microscope and lightbox are available so that you can inspect this during the insertion of the sample into the sample cradle.
+You cannot adjust the CL collection mirrors to optimize the position at which light is collected efficiently from a sample because it degrades light coupling to the optical fibers.
+The only way to achieve this is by moving the specimen grid within the specimen cradle so that the region of interest coincides with the region from which CL is collected efficiently.
+An optical microscope and lightbox are available so that you can inspect this during the sample insertion into the sample cradle.

-The schematic shows the appropriate orientation to place a thick specimen within the specimen cup.
-This position ensures that the region of interest is within the focal depth of the system.
+The schematic shows the appropriate orientation for placing a thick specimen within the specimen cup.
+This position ensures the region of interest is within the system's focal depth.